dSunny90/SendingState/README.md

 For collections of views driven by arrays of data, use `AnyBindable` to erase types and bind them in a loop — no type gymnastics required.

+### EventSendable:

+1. In views that handle user input (buttons, views with gestures), conform to `EventSendingProvider`
+2. Use `EventForwarder` blocks to declare which events trigger which actions
+3. In your view controller or interactor, conform to `ActionHandlingProvider` and handle actions centrally
+4. Use `aView.ss.addActionHandler(to: self.interactor)` to connect the flow

+Your business logic is now cleanly separated and elegantly handled.

+### State:

+When you call `ss.configure(model)`, the model is automatically stored as **state** on the view.
+If you need the model data, just read it from `self.ss.state()` — there’s no need to store it separately.

 ---

 ## Installation